Juben

-Juben (جوبن) (Note: Also romanized as Dzhuban, Jooban, Jowbon, Jūban, Jūben, and Jūbon; also known as Jūbīn) is a village in Rostamabad-e Jonubi Rural District of the Central District of Rudbar County, Gilan province, Iran.
+Juben (جوبن) (Note: Also romanized as Dzhuban, Jooban, Jowbon, Jūban, Jūben, and Jūbon; also known as Jūbīn) is a village in Rostamabad-e Jonubi Rural District of the Central District in Rudbar County, Gilan province, Iran.

 Demographics

 Population

 At the time of the 2006 National Census, the village's population was 1,673 in 490 households.
 The following census in 2011 counted 1,596 people in 520 households.
 The 2016 census measured the population of the village as 1,478 people in 517 households.
 It was the most populous village in its rural district.